insected/bobbae_gcp-wiki/CloudSQL.md

-[Cloud SQL](https://cloud.google.com/sql ) is a fully managed service that makes it easy to set up, manage, and administer relational databases: PostgreSQL, MySQL, and SQL Server.
+[Cloud SQL](https://cloud.google.com/sql ) is a fully managed service that makes it easy to set up, manage, and administer relational databases: [PostgreSQL](, MySQL, and SQL Server.

 ## CloudSQL for MySQL